HadySalhab/Dev-Notes/OOP/DesignPatterns-principles.md

     Dependency Inversion Principle, but it is one of the more powerful ones.**

 ### Strategy Pattern

 - defines a family of algorithms, encapsulates each one, and makes them interchangeable.
   Strategy lets the algorithm vary independently from clients that use it.

+### The Observer Pattern (push/pull)

+- defines a one-to-many
+  dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.